lebao3105/app1cli/app1.md

 : Success

 **-1**
-: Invalid option
+: Invalid option, or something wrong happened

 # COPYRIGHT
-Copyright (C) 2021-2022 Le Bao Nguyen.
-This application uses GNU GPL License version 3 or later <https://gnu.org/licenses/gpl.html>.
+Copyright (C) 2021-2022 Le Bao Nguyen").
+This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
-This is free software, you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.